eliasnogueira/restassured-complete-basic-example/README.md

 In a few cases, there are custom data like:
  * the list of existent restrictions and simulations in the database
  * cpf generation
- * data generation returned by the api use
+ * data generation returned by the API use

 #### provider
 TestNG Data Provider class to reduce the amount of code and maintenance for the functional tests on `SimulationsFunctionalTest`